 Pro tip: Ask a local Irish planner the best way to see Lough Corrib—it’s the biggest lake in Ireland, and there’s a ton to check out.

 Achill, Ireland’s largest island, gives visitors a wonderful sense of solitude and tranquility (despite its connection to the mainland by a short bridge over the Achill Sound).
-It’s a beautiful and dramatic spot with an amazingly diverse landscape that features sheer cliffs, a heather-filled highlands, and sandy beaches.
+It’s a beautiful and dramatic spot with an amazingly diverse landscape that features sheer cliffs, heather-filled highlands, and sandy beaches.
 If you’re trying to get off the beaten path in Ireland, you couldn’t do better than exploring the rugged beauty of this enchanting island.

 Salthill is one of Ireland’s premier seaside resorts, and exploring its promenade is among the best things to do in Galway.
-Situated on Galway Bay, Salthill promenade winds along the shores of the Atlantic Ocean, offering unparalleled views of the Aran Islands and Galway City.
+Situated on Galway Bay, Salthill promenades winds along the shores of the Atlantic Ocean, offering unparalleled views of the Aran Islands and Galway City.
 Salthill has drawn admirers for hundreds of years and is a hugely popular vacation spot during the summer months.

 Yes, another national park!
 (What can we say, Ireland’s nature is out-of-this-world beautiful.)
 Killarney itself is home to 26,000 acres of lush mountains, native forests, rivers, castles, and stately homes.
 And Killarney National Park has something for all you adventure junkies (hiking, biking, and kayaking)—as well as nature enthusiasts (garden and farm walks).
 History buffs will love touring Ross Castle and the grand Victorian Muckross House and gardens.